joshl26/fresh-tracks/README.md

 7).
 Type "npm i".

 8).
+In SkiHillAPI.js use your own API keys, see note in file.

+9).
 Type from the /server directory run cmd "npm start"

-9).
+10).
 Enjoy!